11x1/primordial-extension/readme.md

 3. Click the button load unpacked (top left)
 4. Select your extracted folder

-To change extension setting, go to top right and click the extensions icon.
-Click on 'kheycodes primordial tools'
 ---
 ## Todo ###
 - [x] Message show/hide